Russian Mennonites: World War I

 During the period of the 'Great War', the Mennonites in Russia were well advanced socially and economically.
 Many large agricultural estates and business entities were controlled by Mennonite interests.
 They had a reputation for outstanding efficiency and quality and were noted across Russia for their agricultural and organizational abilities.
 The precedent of non-resistant national service had been established years before and the Mennonites therefore had a system to handle military service requests at the outbreak of war.
 During World War I, 5000 Mennonite men served in both forestry and hospital units and transported wounded from the battlefield to Moscow and Ekaterinoslav hospitals.
 The Mennonite congregations were responsible for funding these forms of alternative service, as well as supporting the men's families during their absence, a burden of 3.5 million rubles annually.
 During this time there was a progressive breakdown in the autonomy of the Mennonite colonies and social and financial pressure began to take their effect on the Mennonite people and their institutions.
 Property and possessions began to be confiscated for the war effort and certain industrial complexes turned to military production (some voluntarily).
-Much of the Mennonite hope at that time was based on the preservation of the existing Russian Provisional Government.
+In early 1917 the February Revolution occurred and much of the Mennonite hope at that time was based on the preservation of the new Russian Provisional Government.
 However, as the war progressed, the social tide turned against the existing power structure and Russia began a march toward structural discord.